vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 You can move your content to any other platform with ease.

 #### Setting up the Wyam project
+I won't be very chatty at this point, as the project [Wyam releases](https://github.com/Wyamio/Wyam/releases)

 #### Compiling your Markdown content into a HTML